Sickos: Sports

 Sickos Guy has been adopted as an informal mascot by sports fans who take enjoyment in games involving struggling teams or unusual circumstances.

 In 2020, college football fans created the Sickos Committee Twitter account from a Discord server for sportswriters.
 The account focuses on highlighting games where both teams perform poorly, as well as other unconventional or humorous moments in college football, Canadian football, and various niche sports.
 For example, its top game for Week 9 of the 2022 season featured Iowa, which had the lowest-ranked offense in the country, against Northwestern, which had not won a game in the United States for over a year.
+(Note: Northwestern's only victory during this stretch was in Ireland.)
 At the end of the season, Iowa was named the Committee's "national champion" for finishing 130th out of 131 teams in total offense, an honor marked by a fundraiser for a food bank in Iowa City.

 During the 2023 Quick Lane Bowl, play-by-play announcer Connor Onion referenced the meme after a low-scoring 10–9 first half, remarking that the "Sickos Committee is out there saying, 'Ha ha ha...
 Yes!'".

 The Committee frequently promotes MACtion (midweek Mid-American Conference games) and "Pac-12 After Dark" (late-night Pac-12 Conference games), both known for unpredictable and entertaining outcomes with low viewership.
-George Smith, who refers to himself as the Committee's commissioner, stated in 2022 that the group genuinely enjoy the sport for its unusual events and does not intend to mock teams or players.
+George Smith, who refers to himself as the Committee's commissioner, stated in 2022 that the group genuinely enjoys the sport for its unusual events and does not intend to mock teams or players.
 Ward Sutton expressed support for the Committee's use of his character, provided it was not monetized.

 The meme also gained popularity among fans of the Ottawa Senators during the 2020–21 NHL season, when the team was performing poorly.
 Supporters used the Sickos Guy as a symbol of ironic optimism, cheering for losses to improve the team's NHL entry draft lottery odds.
 A Twitter user named Chris, credited with starting the Sens Sicko movement, described it as "a backwards way of cheering for the Sens" that made defeats enjoyable.
 The Senators organization embraced the meme by selling Sickos-themed cardboard cutouts for games held without spectators due to COVID-19 restrictions and by playing a parody of the song "Say I Yi Yi" with Sickos-themed lyrics at home games.
 Following a March 14, 2021 victory over the Toronto Maple Leafs, head coach D. J. Smith referenced the trend, saying, "I love the passion of the fans, and I gotta say to them: 'YES...
 HA HA HA...
 YES!'"